Duke-GCB/igsp_web_cookie/README.md

     $ cd igsp_web_cookie
     $ make

+The Makefile assumes your Oracle client shared libraries are in `$ORACLE_HOME`, and that the header files are in `$ORACLE_HOME/include`.
+This is typically the case with instantclient, but you can verify by locating `libocci.so` and `occi.h`.
+If these are not in the default locations, you can override at compile-time:

+    $ make OCCI_LIB=/path/to/dir/with/libs OCCI_INCLUDE=/path/to/dir/with/headers

 ## Configuration

 __Note__: if you are installing igsp\_web\_cookie to join an existing IGSPNet environment, you must use the same key/certificate and connect to the same database.
 Cookies generated with one key/cert cannot be verified with another key/cert.